 To withdraw from college, a student must obtain a "Withdrawal from College" form from the Registrar's Office.
 The student must obtain signatures from the Registrar, Resident Supervisors, Dean of Student Affairs, Director of Library Services, Business Office, Financial Aid Director, and Vice President of Academic Affairs to certify that all obligations have been settled.
-Withdrawal from college during the first five weeks of instruction will result in a WI; withdrawal between five and nine weeks will result in a WP or WF; withdrawal after nine weeks will result in a o.o for all classes.

-Section Seven

-STUDENT SERVICES
+Section Seven STUDENT SERVICES